Strong-field Gravitational Wave Lensing in the Kerr Background: Computing correction to waveform in frequency domain

 \section{Computing correction to waveform in frequency domain}

-In the main text, we showed how a monochromatic-plane wave is scattered by a Kerr BH lens.
+In the main text, we have already shown (via SFSF) how a monochromatic-plane wave is affected by a Kerr BH lens.
 Here, we generalize this to the case where the plane wave is instead a superposition of frequencies, as expected from realistic GW signals that evolve in time.
 It is simplest to work in the frequency domain.
 We again restrict to the case where the lens experiences purely positive helicity GW radiation, for simplicity.
-It is straightforward to generalize this setup.
+It is straightforward to generalize this, following the discussion below Eq.~\eqref{eq:onaxispch}, in cases where the incident wave is a linear combination of both helicities.

 The frequency-domain waveform at the lens location in the $(+,\times)$-basis can be easily obtained using the software package \texttt{PyCBC} and is related to the time-domain waveform via a Fourier transform.
 If the time-domain waveform is schematically given by